Interval counters — calculate interval messages

 • accumulator — accumulate the value of another numeric counter across multiple intervals.
 For example, you can have a mileage counter (that will record the distance traveled for the given interval) and a mileage_total accumulating counter (that will record the total distance traveled until the end of the trip).
 Optionally it is possible to specify a special expression that will reset the accumulated value and/or set the interval for its resetting — e.g. daily, monthly, yearly, and so on.

-All counter types except datetime, interval, and calc are dealing with device messages calculating each message according to the interval selector one by one. calc counter querying the database for intervals generated by referenced calculator, datetime and interval counters use generated interval message and run on top of it.
+All counter types except datetime, interval, and calc are dealing only with device messages, calculating each message according to the interval selector one by one. calc counter querying the database for intervals generated by referenced calculator, datetime and interval counters use the generated interval message and run on top of it.
+And only interval and accumulator types of counters are accessing values from the interval JSON.
 Note: When using interval and accumulator types, pay attention to the order of counters — pre-calculated values used in the interval expression should all go above it.

 Some counters also contain a "validate_message" option, which checks whether the message is suitable for the counter and skips invalid messages.
 This can be used for example to skip all messages with high HDOP or low quantity of locked satellites.